Years ago, my young daughters often woke me up out of a deep sleep very, very early in the morning.

 How do you make those better?
 How do you embrace perfectly imperfect mornings with kids?

 INCREASE YOUR FUN FACTOR — Inject some fun into your mornings.

 PLAN FOR BETTER DAYS — Plan for the worst, hope for the best.

 SET A DAILY INTENTION — No better time than right now to decide what kind of a day you want to have.

 Mornings aren’t just mornings.
 They are how we start our day.
 And if we’re lucky we get a whole bunch more of them — many of which will be after our children are out of our homes and off on their own.

-Oddly, since I let go of the attachment I had on my own mornings my daughters’ finally sleep well.
-Happily, I get up early to enjoy peace and quiet so that when they are awake, I am peaceful and awake with them.
+Happily, I still get up early to enjoy peace and quiet so that when they are awake, I am peaceful and awake with them.

-And if that cannot happen, for whatever reason, then there’s always tomorrow.
+And if that cannot happen, for whatever reason, there’s always tomorrow.